brimdata/zed/docs/language/overview.md

 Keywords and string literals are equivalent search terms so it is often easier to quote a string search term instead of using escapes in a keyword.
-Keywords are useful in interactive modes of use where searches can be issued and modified quickly without having to type matching quotes.
+Keywords are useful in interactive contexts where searches can be issued and modified quickly without having to type matching quotes.

 Keyword search has the look and feel of Web search or email search.